 Bihter Esener

 I am an art historian of the visual and material cultures of the medieval Islamic world, with a special interest in Armenian, Byzantine, and Persian-Islamic artistic exchange and cultural encounters in medieval Anatolia, the South Caucasus, and the Eastern Mediterranean.
-I teach medieval Mediterranean and Islamic art in the Department of Art History at Northwestern University.
-My research interests also include the collection and display of Islamic art in the nineteenth and twentieth centuries, the history of sports, environmental studies, digital art history, visualization, and game studies.
+I teach Islamic art and medieval Mediterranean in the Department of Art History at Northwestern University.
+My research interests encompass the collection and display of Islamic art in the modern period, sports history, environmental studies, digital art history, and historical game studies.